-We started our Retail Distribution Journey (RDR) journey in April 2008; the financial crisis had hit, markets were having a torrid time and we were dealing with a great number of queries from clients regarding their investments and pensions.
+We started our Retail Distribution Journey (RDR) journey in April 2008; the financial crisis had hit, markets were having a torrid time and we were dealing with many queries from clients regarding their investments and pensions.

-Although each client had their own questions and concerns, on further questioning we realised that clients wanted to receive more information, more frequently and, as a small firm, we needed to find an efficient way for us to deliver this to a broad range of clients.
+Although each client had their own concerns, on further questioning we realised they wanted more information, more frequently and, as a small firm, we needed to find an efficient way to deliver this to a broad range of clients.

 My RDR journey: five years of struggle

-Knowing what clients now expected and considering the FSA’s examination requirements, we took the bold decision to ignore the examination requirements until such time as we were comfortable with our service propositions and our charging structures.
+Knowing what clients now expected and considering the FSA’s examination requirements, we took the bold decision to ignore the examination requirements until we were comfortable with our service propositions and our charging structures.

 Our first step was to carry out detailed research of wraps, platforms, risk targeted funds, risk profiling tools, their associated asset allocations tools and financial software which would enable us to put together a range of services for different types of client.

-Having determined what we felt was the most appropriate range of tools; we then broke down our advice proposition into four categories (see box below).
+Having determined what we felt was the most appropriate range of tools; we then broke down our advice proposition into four categories (see box, right).